This article was last updated by on

 Other Possible Risks Associated with Coconut

-Besides the risks mentioned above, be on the watch for the following hazards.
+Besides the risks mentioned above, watch for the following hazards.

 • People at BMJ Journals suggest that people with cystic fibrosis should not consume Coconut water to quench their thirst.